 March 23, 2018

-The performance components in the Next Generation Science Standards (NGSS) have spawned so many wonderful opportunities to explore Science, Technology, Engineering, and Mathematics (STEM) in the classroom.
-The STEM curriculum is based on the idea of educating students in these four specific disciplines via an interdisciplinary and applied approach.
-Students exploring and searching for solutions to real-world problems give rise to classroom excitement and authentic learning.
+The performance components in the Next Generation Science Standards (NGSS) have spawned many wonderful chances to explore STEM in the classroom.
+The STEM curriculum is based on the idea that an interdisciplinary, applied approach is the best way to teach students these four specific disciplines.
+When your students are searching for solutions to real-world problems, they are more engaged, and their learning is more authentic.

 Read the rest of this entry »

 July 1, 2011